DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 ### Dqt::RetrieveTrnJob for Trainee id: xxx has timed out after 4 days

 We see this error on slack when our polling job times out before we receive a TRN from DQT.
-The default time out is four days from the trainee's `submitted_for_trn_at` date.
+The default timeout is four days from the trainee’s `submitted_for_trn_at` date.

 We need to understand from DQT why the TRN is taking a while to assign.
 Is there